3 Faces: Plot

 Behnaz Jafari, a popular Iranian actress, searches for a young girl (Marziyeh) in northwestern Iran with her friend Jafar Panahi, a director, after seeing a video of the girl asking for help to leave her conservative family.

 The film takes the form of a road movie, much of it taking place in and around Panahi's SUV.
 Several whimsical encounters take place on the trip, with local characters and traditions.
-Marziyeh is eventually discovered living, ostracised from the village, with two other aspiring actresses in a tiny house.
+Marziyeh, ostracised from the village, is eventually discovered living with another older woman, Shahrzad, who lives as a recluse.
+Shahzad, like Jafari, was a famous real-life Iranian actress; she was ostracised after the Iranian Revolution, following years of mistreatment by male directors.